Henry Bolton (British politician)

-Henry David Bolton (born 2 March 1963) is a British former politician who was the leader of the UK Independence Party (UKIP) from 29 September 2017 to 17 February 2018.
+Henry David Bolton (born 2 March 1963) is a British politician who was the leader of the UK Independence Party (UKIP) from 29 September 2017 to 17 February 2018.
 He served in the British Army, attaining the rank of lance corporal, and went on to reach the rank of captain following his transfer to the Territorial Army from the Regular Army.
 Bolton has also served as a police officer.
+Prior to becoming UKIP Leader, Bolton also worked for the EU for more than a year on EU projects in the Balkans.

 Bolton became UKIP leader after winning the party's 2017 leadership election, and gave himself the additional role of Defence spokesman in January 2018.
 Bolton was removed as party leader in February 2018, following his relationship with a party member, and an ensuing controversy caused over racist comments she had made to a friend about Prince Harry's fiancée, Meghan Markle.
 Bolton's departure triggered UKIP's fourth leadership election in eighteen months.
 He subsequently announced plans to establish a new political party, to be called OneNation, that would adopt a Eurosceptic stance like UKIP.
 The party, under the name Our Nation, was registered with the Electoral Commission on 31 October 2018, but de-registered on 4 November 2019.
-He went on to join the Social Democratic Party, becoming its Spokesperson for Foreign Affairs, Defence and Security.
+He went on to join the Social Democratic Party, becoming its spokesperson for foreign affairs, defence and security.
+In July 2026, Bolton joined Restore Britain as spokesman for and policy writer on policing and defence.

 Early life and career

 Bolton was born in Nairobi, British Kenya, on 2 March 1963.
 He served in the Royal Hussars from 1979 to 1990, rising to the rank of lance-corporal.
 After leaving the regular army in 1990, for eight years he was a police constable in the Thames Valley Police, during which time he received an award for outstanding bravery.

 While serving in the police, Bolton joined the part-time Territorial Army, and in 1992, gained a commission in its Wessex Regiment.
 Two years later, he was promoted to captain.
 Following the disbanding of the Wessex Regiment, Bolton served part-time in the Royal Gloucestershire, Berkshire and Wiltshire Regiment and the Royal Rifle Volunteers, before leaving the Territorial Army in 2000.

-He left the Thames Valley Police in 1998 to take on overseas security and policing roles, including work for the Foreign and Commonwealth Office in hostile environments, including Afghanistan.
+Bolton left the Thames Valley Police in 1998 to take on overseas security and policing roles, including work for the Foreign and Commonwealth Office in hostile environments, including Afghanistan.

 Bolton was appointed an Officer of the Order of the British Empire in the 2013 New Year Honours "for services to international security and stabilisation" following his role as a Stabilisation Team Leader for the Provincial Reconstruction Team in Helmand Province, Afghanistan.